Toxic-Noob/Ascii_Logo/README.md

 # Convert Your Pictures/Logos into ASCII Art

 # Disctiption:
-<b>Using this Tool, You can convert your Photos and Logos into ASCII Art..
+<big>Using this Tool, You can convert your Photos and Logos into ASCII Art..
-Which can be printed in Terminals</b>
+Which can be printed in Terminals</big>

-# Installation:
+# Installation Commands:

-apt update -y

-apt upgrade -y

 pkg install python git -y

+pip install pillow

 git clone https://github.com/Toxic-Noob/Ascii_Logo